 The Purpose (Why it is done)

-According to The International Criminal Police Organization (more commonly known as Interpol), Human trafficking is the second largest and fastest growing criminal industry in the world.
-It is imperative to understand that human trafficking has an explicit gender dimension with women and girls more likely to be victimised for sexual exploitation than men, even though men are equally at risk of being trafficked in other forms.
-This points out the need to ask why women and girls are at a higher risk of sexual exploitation and what sort of global, national, regional and gender specific policies are required to prevent trafficking?
+According to The International Criminal Police Organization (more commonly known as Interpol), human trafficking is the second-largest and fastest-growing criminal industry in the world.
+It is imperative to understand that human trafficking has an explicit gender dimension with women and girls more likely to be victimized for sexual exploitation than men, even though men are equally at risk of being trafficked in other forms.
+This points out the need to ask why women and girls are at a higher risk of sexual exploitation and what sort of global, national, regional, and gender-specific policies are required to prevent trafficking?
 It is crucial to understand human trafficking within the context of the particular place where it takes place and how.

-Center for Girls and it’s role in combating human trafficking:
+Center for Girls and Its Role in Combating Human Trafficking

-Through small scale projects and awareness-raising campaigns, Center for Girls has worked tirelessly to challenge the belief that violence is normal and to encourage local people to step up and take action against violence, human trafficking, and CSEC.
-Now that the community is equipped with the skills and knowledge to respond to and report such cases, there is a new generation growing up who realize the unacceptability of violence against women and human trafficking.
+Through small-scale projects and awareness-raising campaigns, Center for Girls has worked tirelessly to challenge the belief that violence is normal and to encourage local people to step up and take action against violence, human trafficking, and CSEC.
+Now that the community is equipped with the skills and knowledge to respond to and report such cases, there is a new generation growing up who realizes the unacceptability of violence against women and human trafficking.

 But most importantly CFG is seeing results as each year more people come forward to report cases, each year more people join together to stand up for their rights, and each year more women, children, and vulnerable people are protected and receive the assistance they need.

 Want to stay up-to-date?
 Follow us on Facebook, Instagram and Twitter